Hiimus/milestone-project-1/README.md

 - [Gitpod](https://www.gitpod.io/) used as IDE.

-- [GitHub](https://github.com/) used to store and share reposetory.
+- [GitHub](https://github.com/) used to store and share repository.

 - [Git](https://git-scm.com/) for version control.